Collaboration with Sunday Natural

 Fleur de Sel is a game changer in the kitchen.
 If you don’t know the little pyramid shaped crystals yet, I highly recommend checking them out!

-Why should you temper the chocolate for the salted chocolate granola bars, and what is the seeding method?
+Why should you temper the chocolate for these homemade granola bars, and what is the seeding method?

-Tempering chocolate is an essential step to achieve a perfect result when working with chocolate.
-During tempering, the chocolate is carefully heated and cooled to specific temperatures to stabilize the crystal structure of the cocoa butter.
-This process gives the chocolate a beautiful shine, a crisp texture, and a uniform appearance.
+Tempering chocolate is an essential step to achieving a perfect result when working with chocolate.
+During tempering, chocolate is carefully heated and cooled to specific temperatures to stabilize the cocoa butter’s crystal structure.
+This process gives the chocolate a beautiful shine, a crisp texture, and a smooth, even appearance.

-The seeding method is a simple and effective technique for home use.
-First, the chocolate is melted to dissolve all the cocoa butter crystals completely.
+The seeding method is a simple and effective tempering technique for home use.
+First, the chocolate is melted to dissolve all cocoa butter crystals.
 Then, finely chopped, unmelted chocolate is stirred into the warm mixture.
-These solid pieces contain stable beta crystals, which evenly distribute through the chocolate and cool it to the desired working temperature.
-This method allows you to temper chocolate quickly and easily without multiple cooling and reheating steps.
-The result is glossy, stable chocolate, perfect for pralines, coatings, and decorations.
+These solid pieces contain stable beta crystals, which distribute evenly throughout the chocolate and help cool it to the ideal working temperature.
+This method allows for quick and straightforward tempering without multiple heating and cooling steps.
+The result is delicious, silky-smooth, stable chocolate; perfect for pralines, coatings, and decorations.

-Here’s an excellent YouTube video on tempering chocolate by CupcakeJemma.
+A great YouTube video on tempering chocolate by CupcakeJemma can be found here.

 Recommended Equipment